In Wooden Toys We Trust

 What I really like about their toys is they keep a consistent color choice across their entire product line.
 Most toys stick to the basics with primary colors and usually keep part of the toy unpainted, so you can still appreciate natural wood.
 It gives you a feeling of quality and authenticity through and through.

 5. Papa Don’s Toys

 Made in Oregon

-Papa Don’s Toys stands by its brand values, offering a product line where each toy incorporates primary color round pieces with a natural wood frame.
+Papa Don’s Toys (available on Etsy) stands by its brand values, offering a product line where each toy incorporates primary color round pieces with a natural wood frame.

 Handcrafting wooden toys since 1973, some of their most unique toys are a turtle pull toys complete with stacking rings on the shell, and a wooden fishing pole that comes with three colorful fish.
 I hadn’t heard about Papa Don’s before, and I am blown away by their classic yet bold design choices.

 Tobo Toys (available on Amazon) is revolutionizing how we play with cars and trains.
 Their flagship toy is a versatile set of roads and tracks that can be connected in limitless ways and played with all kinds of toy cars and trains.